 | Convenience | Requires PIN and access code | Dial directly in browser |

-While ZenCall is a strong option, other alternatives to phone cards include:
+While ZenCall is a strong option focused on simplicity and affordability, other alternatives include:

 If you're still buying phone cards, now's the perfect time to make the switch and start saving on every call you make.